 Despite the ‘4K’ claim, the average 4K Ultra HD video has a resolution of 3840 x 2160 pixels.
 Using a bit of math and a GearVR, we can better understand why this isn’t enough yet.

 The resolution of the Samsung S8 is 2960 x 1440.
-We must split this in half lengthways (VR video displays one of the same video for each eye) and account for lens distortion, giving us an effective screen resolution of 1480 x 1280, allowing your eye to take in 1,894,400 pixels.
+We must split this in half lengthways (VR video displays one of the same videos for each eye) and account for lens distortion, giving us an effective screen resolution of 1480 x 1280, allowing your eye to take in 1,894,400 pixels.

 (Image credit: YouTube)